jj-zhu/jj-zhu.github.io/index.md

 ### **Positions and opportunities**:

-- If you are a prospective Ph.D. student interested in any of the topics, please feel free to get in touch.
+- **New opening**: If you are a prospective Ph.D. student, please feel free to get in touch.
 - Other funding opportunities in Berlin:
   - [BMS Dirichlet Postdoctoral Fellowships](https://math-berlin.de/bms-faculty/dirichlet-postdoctoral-program)
   - [BMS PhD funding](https://math-berlin.de/application)